asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

       $ref: '#/channels/spaceMessage'
 ```

-This part tells his spaceship to send the message using the `spaceMessage` channel.

-### Checking the Document
+## Validate AsyncAPI document

-Chan uses [AsyncAPI Studio](https://studio.asyncapi.com/) to make sure his message plan is good.
-It's like a helper to check for mistakes.
-He can simply paste his document and be able to check if he has any error there.
+Chan uses [AsyncAPI Studio](https://studio.asyncapi.com/) to validate that his messages are working.
+Studio is a tool that checks for mistakes.
+He can paste his document into Studio to validate his work.

----

-### Chan's Intergalactic Communication Adventure: Your Mission on Capuccinova

-#### Prologue: A Galactic Call to Action

-You have been selected to assist Chan in his quest to maintain an interstellar friendship with Eve and establish a new connection with a friend on the distant planet Capuccinova.
-Your knowledge in AsyncAPI will be crucial in bridging these cosmic distances.

-#### Chapter 1: The Genesis of a Space Saga

-**Your Mission: Crafting Chan's First AsyncAPI Message**
+## Exercise 1: Chan's first AsyncAPI message

-1. **Enter the Command Center**: Open the terminal and type `nano chan-to-eve.yaml` to start crafting an interstellar AsyncAPI document for communication with Eve.
+1. Open the terminal and type `nano chan-to-eve.yaml` to create an AsyncAPI document for communication with Eve.

-2. **Lay the Foundation**: Create the basic structure for Chan's communication:
+2. Create the basic structure for Chan's communication:

    ```yaml
    asyncapi: 3.0.0